SNgere/web_mapping/README.md

 ## Webmaps with Python - [Visit site](https://sngere.github.io/web_mapping/)

-An interactive webmap built with Python, Folium and Leafmap.
+An interactive webmap built with Folium and Leafmap.